Qualities for Success

 - 20 minutes: Address time sensitive issues (upcoming presentations, manuscript revisions, teaching dilemmas, etc…)

-- 30 minutes: Assist with ongoing projects (goal setting, suggest resources, agree on timeline.)
+- 30 minutes: Assist with ongoing projects (goal setting, suggest resources, agree on a timeline.)
 Provide career guidance for CV and Individual Development Plan IDP (current and long-term goals.)
-Consider networking opportunities and committee or professional organizations for mentee.
+Consider networking opportunities and committee or professional organizations for the mentee.

-- Wrap up, clarify expectations, and schedule next meeting.
+- Wrap up, clarify expectations and schedule next meeting.

 Giving and Receiving Feedback

-Mentees require honest, candid, time sensitive feedback from their mentor.
+Mentees require honest, candid, time-sensitive feedback from their mentor.
 Reciprocal and on-going feedback between the mentor and mentee is vital to the mentoring partnership.
 Click the image on the left to view a diagram of mentor/mentee feedback.